kbroman/ProgrammingNotes/pop_os.md

 - Settings: desktop -> panel

   - remove "Activities" and "Workspaces" buttons
+  - move date/time to far left
   - move minimon to center
-  - move date/time to far right
+  - make the panel a little bigger

 ---